 Troubleshoot and support networks with emphasis on solving real world problems in a hands-on environment.
-Topics include troubleshooting and research techniques, available resources, and network management hard/software. (only offered the spring semester)
+Topics include troubleshooting and research techniques, available resources, and network management hard/software.
+(Capstone Course for Network and Computer Systems Administrator AAS) Prerequisite: INTW 1325